szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Universal +1 saving throw bonus
 - +1/2 APR

 Optionally, it also adds a description worth-reading (YMMV).
 I really dislike items with unique names, but with no interesting description or brief backstory.
 It seems lazy and uninteresting to add a named item without any background.
 Additionally, it adds a minor power to it, based on this brief backstory.
-See unique_descriptions.md for details.

 **Component 1582:** Make Vexation +2 more powerful